Francisco Rodríguez (Venezuelan pitcher): Second stint with the Brewers (2014–2015)

 On February 7, 2014, Rodríguez signed a one-year deal to return to the Milwaukee Brewers.
 Rodriguez was named the Brewers closer to start the 2014 season.
 On July 6, Rodriguez was selected as an All Star for the 5th time in his career, and the first time since 2009.
 On August 28, Rodriguez recorded his 1,000th career strikeout in a game against the San Diego Padres, becoming the ninth player among the Top 20 career saves leaders to also record at least 1,000 strikeouts.
 Rodriguez finished his 2014 campaign posting a 5–5 record with a 3.04 ERA, 73 strikeouts, and converting 44 saves in 49 opportunities.
 During the season, he rose to tenth place on the all-time saves list.

 On February 27, 2015, the Brewers re-signed Rodriguez a two-year, $13 million deal.
-Milwaukee also held a club option for the 2017 season.
-Rodriguez would be paid $3.5 million in 2015 and $5.5 million in 2016.
-The deal also included a $2 million deferral and a $2 million buyout on the Brewers' 2017 club option worth $6 million.
-On July 6, Rodríguez was selected as an All Star for a second consecutive season and for the 6th time in his career.
 During the season, Rodríguez moved up three places on the all-time MLB saves list.
 On June 8, Rodríguez recorded his 359th career save, moving him past Troy Percival and into ninth place on the all-time list.
 On July 17, he recorded his 368th career save, passing Jeff Reardon for eighth place on the list.
 On August 19, Rodríguez recorded save number 378, passing Joe Nathan for seventh place on the all-time list, while also making him the major leagues' active career saves leader.

-On September 27, Rodríguez finished his 600th career game, becoming only the 17th pitcher all time to finish 600 games.
 He finished the season with a 1-3 record and a 2.21 ERA.
 He made 55 relief appearances and had 38 saves in 40 save chances.